adn770/ppdf/docs/design-dmap.md

         features digitally removed).
     2. Each tile is first classified as `floor` or `empty`.
-    3.  **Score-Based Wall Detection**: The pipeline analyzes the boundaries between `floor` and `empty` grid cells, classifying a boundary as a `wall` if its confidence score exceeds a threshold.
+    3.  **Score-Based Wall Detection**: The pipeline analyzes the boundaries between `floor` and `empty` grid cells.
+It uses a **dual area-based sampling** method (`_calculate_boundary_scores`), checking both the centered and exterior sides of a potential wall line to improve accuracy and reduce false positives from grid lines.
+A boundary is classified as a `wall` if its confidence score exceeds a threshold.
-    4.  **Passageway Pre-classification**: A simplified heuristic checks for non-empty floor tiles in narrow passageways.
-These tiles are pre-classified with a generic `"door"` type, to be refined later by the LLM.
+    4.  **Passageway Door Detection**: A dedicated pass (`_detect_passageway_doors`) analyzes narrow (1-tile wide) passageways.
+Tiles in these corridors containing any non-floor pixels are identified as potential doors.
+These are pre-classified with a generic `"door"` type and added to the `enhancement_layers` for later refinement by the LLM.
-    5. The `tile_grid` is populated with the core structure: `wall`, `door`, and `floor` information.
+    5. The `tile_grid` is populated with the core structure: `wall` and `floor` information.

 ### Stage 7: Transformation & Entity Generation
 -   **Component**: `MapTransformer`
 -   **Input**: `_RegionAnalysisContext` (containing `tile_grid`, `enhancement_layers`)
 -   **Output**: The final list of `MapObject` entities for the region.
 -   **Process**: This final stage transforms the intermediate `tile_grid` into the final schema-compliant objects.
+    1.  **Floor Tile Classification**: It first classifies all `floor` tiles into either `chamber` or `passageway` categories based on their neighbors.
+    2.  **Corridor Generation**: It creates 1x1 `Room` objects with a `corridor` roomType for each passageway tile.
+    3.  **Chamber Merging**: It uses `shapely.unary_union` to merge all adjacent `chamber` tiles into complex, unified polygons, creating `Room` objects for them.
+    4.  **Grid Shifting**: A `grid_shift` is applied to normalize the final coordinates.
-It classifies floor tiles into chambers or corridors, merges chamber tiles into complex polygons, and traces wall perimeters to create `Room` polygons.
-It now creates `Feature` objects for the pre-classified doors from Stage 6 and integrates them with the high-resolution features from the `enhancement_layers` for a unified feature list.
+    5.  **Feature Integration**: It extracts door information from the tile grid and integrates them with the high-resolution features from the `enhancement_layers` for a unified feature list.

 ---